 The app sends notifications via in-app notification as well.

 The most important part of the app is tracking, and that works very well.
 You get a pretty accurate location of your child all the time.
 It has both the map and satellite view.
 The app also provides you with the entire history of your child’s whereabouts, which is helpful.
 The tracking screen gets a big thumbs-up from me.

 The listen-in feature is an added bonus if you want to hear what’s going on where your child is.
 However, I would be very careful about using this feature in school for privacy reasons.
 AngelSense does have a school dashboard that needs to be requested separately at no charge.
 This gives teachers the ability to disable listen-in during school hours.

 The app also has a boundary feature.
 However, the boundary can only be drawn as a circle, which restricts the flexibility of how we want to define our boundary.
 Regardless, it’s a nice to have this feature.

 The app is rich in features, but it still needs some improvement.
-It froze on me several times, and I had to restart to make it work.

 The box comes with a GPS device, a charging cable, and two silicone cases, one with a clip on it.
 The User Information booklet contained care and maintenance information, but no instructions.
 The customer support is based out of Sweden, so there is at least a 12-hour turnaround time if assistance is needed.
 And there wasn’t the live chat feature that you would want with a life-saving device like this.